 We take lunch in the shelter of the trapper’s lodge, a lone red-and-white cabin close to the water.
 Dotted around the islands, these humble little sheds are outposts for hunters (called trappers up here) to bed down and keep warm when out in the wilderness.
 They’re startlingly isolated, and completely at the mercy of the elements, but strangely rather charming — humans’ tiny stake in this land claimed by nature.
 As we tuck into instant couscous and steaming cups of purple saft (fruit cordial), Marte tells us the story of this little station: it was home to a famous trapper in the 1920s and his small family, but his wife slowly went mad and he divorced her, then moved away and remarried.
 I wonder if the dark, cold winters drove her mad.
 “Maybe,” says Marte indifferently.
 “We can’t be certain.”
 Well, I deduce — it was either the winters or her husband.

 We zoom off, the sun now at its deepest and most lustrous, spreading its honey-coloured warmth across Svalbard for the last few moments of the day.
 It’s dazzling, in fact; I can only vaguely make out the scooter in front of me as we glide across the sun-drenched ice, my vision worsened still by the billowing wisps of snow.
-Soon the light will disappear, cloaking the islands in an usual violet-blue darkness.
+Soon the light will disappear, cloaking the islands in its usual violet-blue darkness.
 But we’re not returning to civilisation just yet; we wind our way through a frozen gorge before the rock faces either side open up to reveal a mighty pillar of frozen water, which, ordinarily, would have tumbled down the rock face, shattering the silence I have become accustomed to.
 Now, bound by winter’s powerful spell, Eskerfossen waterfall is fast asleep.
 I go to touch it, before I’m warned off by Brita.
 The icy ground is riddled with cracks and, more menacingly, sabre-like icicles hang precariously above our heads.
 Obediently, I step back.
 When it’s this powerful, you don’t mess with winter.

 Basecamp Explorer offers two days of snowmobiling, with one night at North Pole Camp from NOK 9,990 (£953), full board, or from NOK 6,990 (£667) if you don’t want to drive your own snowmobile. visitnorway.com basecampexplorer.com